jpfinley/heyfinley/_posts/2004-06-01-floppy-stereo.md

 date: "June 2004"
 categories: work
 thumbnail: "../assets/img/portfolio/floppy-stereo-thumbnail.png"
-slug: "Designing a service for New York City residents to share good news."
+slug: "Repurposing old technology for musical ceremony."
 ---

 Floppy Stereo was an attempt to create a personal music jukebox.
 It is